TylerLadas/horisen/README.md

-# Horisen Code Refactor
+# Horiseon Code Refactor

 ## Purpose
-A refactor of Horisen website source code.
+A refactor of Horiseon website source code.

 ## Built With
 * HTML